Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Discussion

 \subsubsection{\textbf{More Context-rich Environments}}

-Currently, our Follow-Bench encompasses the most representative scenarios in RPF research, including various target trajectory patterns, dynamic-crowd flows, and environmental layouts.
+Currently, Follow-Bench encompasses the most representative scenarios in RPF research, including various target trajectory patterns, crowd dynamics, and environmental layouts.
 Nevertheless, it primarily evaluates basic motion-planning capabilities in terms of safety and comfort.
 Future extensions could introduce more context-rich environments, such as hospitals, factories, museums, households, and offices.
 In these settings, the target person may exhibit application-specific behaviors and interactions with the environment (e.g., visiting a patient, collaborating with colleagues, or shopping), while the robot could be assigned complementary task-oriented goals during following (e.g., delivering medicine, carrying luggage, or guiding to a destination).
 Such scenarios would demand more sophisticated reasoning and decision-making from RPF planners.

-In addition, the current benchmark is implemented in a 2D simulator for ease of evaluating and developing RPF planners.
-A high-fidelity and more realistic 3D simulator (e.g., IsaacSim~\cite{NVIDIAIsaacSim}) would enable a richer evaluation of RPF systems under perceptual challenges, including humans' trajectory prediction, visual occlusion~\cite{ye2025rpf}, visual localization from quadruped platforms~\cite{zhan2025monocular}, and semantic understanding~\cite{Bruckschen2020Human}.
+Furthermore, the current benchmark is implemented in a 2D simulator to facilitate efficient evaluation and development of RPF planners due to its simplicity and CPU-only compatibility.
+It is worth noting that the interaction mechanisms in many high-fidelity simulators~\cite{kastner2024arena,tsoi2022sean2} remain fundamentally 2D-based---they first generate socially aware 2D human trajectories and subsequently render them with 3D animations for enhanced visualization.
+Nevertheless, adopting a more realistic 3D simulator (e.g., IsaacSim~\cite{NVIDIAIsaacSim}) would enable richer evaluations of RPF systems under perceptual challenges such as human-trajectory prediction, visual occlusion~\cite{ye2025rpf}, visual localization on quadruped platforms~\cite{zhan2025monocular}, and semantic understanding~\cite{Bruckschen2020Human}.
+Moreover, photorealistic 3D simulation would create broader opportunities for the evaluation and advancement of learning-based methods, such as vision-language-action models~\cite{wang2025trackvla,liu2025trackvla++}, which unify visual perception, language understanding, and motion planning.